It’s time to check out the lesser known art galleries and exhibition spaces in Leeds.

 The Craft Centre and Design Gallery

-One of the most underrated art galleries in Leeds can be found beneath one of the most famous.
-The Craft Centre and Design Gallery is under Leeds Art Gallery, and contains works from 300 British designers and artists, with everything from jewellery and limited edition prints to ceramics and mixed media.
-Best of all, everything you see is for sale, so if you see something that would look great over your mantelpiece, you can take it home.
-Mark your calendars as the gallery runs annual print shows, exhibitions and showcases.
+One of the most underrated art galleries in Leeds can be found under one of the most famous.
+The Craft Centre and Design Gallery sits beneath Leeds Art Gallery, and contains works from 300 British designers and artists, with everything from limited edition prints to jewellery, ceramics and mixed media.
+Best of all, everything is for sale, so if you see something that would look great over your mantelpiece, you can take it home.
+Look out for their annual print shows, exhibitions and showcases.

 The Craft Centre and Design Gallery, Leeds Art Gallery, The Headrow, Leeds, West Yorkshire, LS1 3AB.